nnamdi16/DAOFAB-frontend-project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## NOTE

+In order to view the feched data when you run the backend code for further instruction, check out the backend repository  [https://github.com/nnamdi16/DAOFAB-backend-project](https://github.com/nnamdi16/DAOFAB-backend-project)